Make sure to avoid these 5 common mistakes on your career site — doing so will vastly improve your digital candidate experience:

 5) Letting Applicant Tracking Systems Own Your Favicon and/or URL (Branding)

 We’ve emphasized this many times before and we will keep enforcing it.
 Your branding isn’t complete without having a clearly branded URL and favicon.
-Many applicant tracking system hosted pages don’t have a favicon or promote their own brand instead of their clients.
-This happens on both URLs and favicons, for example:
+Many applicant tracking system-hosted pages don’t have a favicon or promote their own brand in the favicon instead of their client’s favicon.

 - SAP/SuccessFactors: https://career4.successfactors.com/career?company=pinnaclefoods